Trihab/cloud-resume-challenge/gcp/README.md

 ## Terraform State

-To store my tf state remotely I setted up a S3 bucket on AWS.
+To store my tf state remotely I set up a S3 bucket on AWS.
 I created a `backend.tf` file with the configuration in my `config.s3.tfbackend`.

 Whenever I need to init terraform I just run:
 ```bash